JonaMata/Guess-the-number/README.md

 Important:

-Be sure to place "the code that is meant to be in the Head" in the Head because otherwise there is a change the game won't work
+Be sure to place "the code that is meant to be in the Head" in the Head because otherwise there is a chance the game won't work